 - Assiniboine Community College (ACC) GIS Advanced Diploma

-If you live in the southern part of Alberta or anywhere really, you should consider enrolling in their Bachelor of GIS program.
+If you live in the southern part of Alberta or anywhere really, you should consider enrolling in their Bachelor of Applied Technology Geographic Information Systems.

 It’s a great way to familiarize yourself with Esri ArcGIS, which is the leading GIS software in the industry.
 The GIS program practicum is rumored to be a challenge, as it can be difficult to find one.
-Same goes for its intense time commitment as students need to spend vast amounts of time in campus.
+The same goes for its intense time commitment as students need to spend vast amounts of time on campus.

 The NAIT program is geared to the whole industry and practice of GIS with classes from ArcGIS to project management and industry best practices.
 Their Geographic Information Technology Certificate is one of a kind.

 What’s unique about the NAIT GIS program is the delivery in both Geomedia and ArcGIS.
 The classes are unique and interesting.
 It has web mapping with open source GIS software and even Oracle spatial fundamentals courses.

 3. University of Calgary’s Masters in GIS

 The Masters in GIS (MGIS) program at the University of Calgary consists of 10 courses.
 While 5 courses are part of the core course load, the remaining will also build on GIS skills.

 The Masters in GIS program covers applications, theory, spatial modeling, remote sensing, and statistics.
 It also consists of research projects where students get to develop skills in the topic of their choice.

 University of Calgary’s Masters in GIS program is one of the best programs in Canada.
 Students who are looking to seriously develop their skills and become GIS professionals should consider the MGIS program.

 The Geographic Information Science for Resource Management Certificate is a one-year certificate program offered full-time at the Saskatchewan Polytechnic Prince Albert campus.